goldprice.dev vs Polygon.io / Massive.com

 sources[]array naming each upstream feed (live spot oracle, continuous spot reference, futures settlement, Frankfurter, CoinMarketCap) with its license terms and timestamp.
 Downstream consumers can route attribution or filter sources per their own redistribution rights. - MCP (Model Context Protocol)

-- Native stdio bridge with six tools exposing price queries, distribution fetches, methodology lookups, and source metadata.
+- Native stdio bridge with seven tools exposing price queries, forward-view fetches, methodology lookups, and source metadata.
 Available on Free, Basic, and Pro.
 Used by Claude, Cursor, and custom agents.

 FAQ